 Bulgogi is one of Korea’s most popular dishes and it’s now one of ours.
-It translates to “fire meat” which references its traditional cooking method using a grill over open flames, but can also describe its “oo, that has a kick” flavor.
-The minced fruit added to the marinade gives the beef a juicy sweetness which playfully contrasts with kimchi’s fermented tang and spice.
+It translates to “fire meat” which references its traditional cooking method using a grill over open flames, but can also describe its “oh, that has a kick” flavor.
+The minced fruit in the marinade gives the beef a juicy sweetness which contrasts with kimchi’s fermented tang and spice.
 The other heat in this dish comes from gochujang, a spicy Korean chili paste.
-Zip on down and check out your local Asian market where you’ll find gochujang, Asian pears, kimchi and other wonderful delicacies.
-If you don’t have a local Asian market in your area, you can use the more widely available sriracha in place of gochujang, an apple instead of an Asian pear, and skip the kimchi.
-The heat and sweetness of the shaved beef; spicy, tangy kimchi; crunchy, refreshing cucumber; and mellow rice make this dish a delight to all your taste receptors.
+The heat and sweetness of the shaved beef, tangy kimchi, crunchy cucumber, and mellow rice make this dish a delight to all your taste receptors.

 - ½ yellow onion, thinly sliced

 - 5 green onions, 3 halved and chopped into 2” pieces, 2 thinly sliced for garnish

 - 2 carrots, peeled into thin ribbons

 - 5 tbsp soy sauce, divided

 - ⅓ cup rice wine vinegar, plus 1 tbsp, divided